Understanding for action

 International webinar on community partnership, including integrated care approaches implemented and considerations made around the world to address the ongoing care and support needs of people beyond immediate public health and crisis management.

-Panelists: Jason Cheah (National Healthcare Group, Singapore), Ghislaine Rouly (Canada Research Chair in Patient and Public Partnership), Antoine Boivin (Canada Research Chair in Patient and Public Partnership), Ricardo Fábrega (Pan American Health Organization), David Perkins (University of Newcastle, Australia), Vince Barry (Pegasus Health, New Zealand).
+Panelists: Jason Cheah (National Healthcare Group, Singapore), Ghislaine Rouly (Canada Research Chair in Partnership with Patients and Communities), Antoine Boivin (Canada Research Chair in Partnership with Patients and Communities), Ricardo Fábrega (Pan American Health Organization), David Perkins (University of Newcastle, Australia), Vince Barry (Pegasus Health, New Zealand).

 Chair : Nick Goodwin, Director, Central Coast Research Institute and Chair, International Foundation for Integrated Care Australia

 Webinar series “Building integrated care as the cornerstone of our new reality”, International Foundation for Integrated Care (IFIC).

 Objectives: To synthesize evidence-based information on COVID-19 to inform care.